flirble-lb/flirble-dns-server/README.md

     numbers for the zone time values, e.g.
     `"times": [ 2015010100, 3600, 10800, 86400, 3600 ]`.

-    Note most of the values are normally used by downstream zone secondary servers.
+    Note most of the values in `times` are normally used by downstream zone secondary servers.
 Since this implementation does not support zone transfers such values have only an informational purpose here.
 The only value that is otherwise of value is the negative-TTL since it can be used